christophstrasen/LQR/docs/low_level_api.md

 ## Behavioral Guarantees

-1. **Deterministic retention:** Only records within the configured window participate in matches.
+1. **Deterministic retention:** Only records within the configured join window participate in matches.
 2. **Single expiration per record:** Once a record is expired, it is removed from the cache and will not fire again.
 3. **Matched records never expire:** Expiration records are only emitted for unmatched records.
 4. **Custom merge ordering respected:** The join processes records exactly as the merge function emits them (after validating they are tables with `side`/`record`).